kbventures/ecommerce/README.md

    git checkout -b <your feature branch name>
    ```

 4. Make as many changes as you need in your feature branch.
-You can use the following commands per commit message.
+You can use the following commands per commit message - or add the individual files instead of using the **.**

    ```shell
    git add .